Friday, August 21, 2015

 My most recent blog entry dealt with companies employing people who are too-young/too-inexperienced, simply because they are affordable.
 That tactic displays a cheapness, as well as a lack of concern for protocol/professionalism.
 When I graduated college, I was aware of the limited roles for employment.
 Nowadays--especially in American retail--job-seekers in their mid-20s are put into positions of management and "Director": Creative Director, Public Relations Director, Talent Acquisition Director, and Visual Director.
 How can they perform the role?
 Based on what experience?
 Their teenage webcam videos?

-There, she introduced me--NOT the store manger or metro-district manager--but to the guy who got the job that I applied for!
-He was 30-years-old and as muscular as an Abercrombie & Fitch greeter.
+There, she introduced me--NOT the store manager or metro-district manager--but to the guy who got the job that I applied for!
+He was 29-years-old and as muscular as an Abercrombie & Fitch greeter.
 She told him that he and I both competed for his job.
 I'm not sure why an HR person would say that; it might've made the guy uneasy or jealous of his job.
+Her unprofessionally careless remark probably sabotaged my chances.

 She departed, and he interviewed me.
 I learned that he did have slightly more experience than me, but at low-end brands like H&M and Express.
 I have one less year of experience (and less muscle), but my 16 years are all in luxury retail of varied areas.
 The guy got slightly uncomfortable as I aced the company's standardized interview questions.
 Perhaps he had not answered them as smoothly?
 I will never know, and things like that don't affect my working rapport with people.
 Just like a sports coach can't hit the ball farthest or run fastest, he should be smart enough to employ people who do it better than him.